AndreHaueisen/flushbar/README.md

 ### Listen to status updates

-You can listen to status update using `setStatusListener()`.
+You can listen to status update using the `onStatusChanged` property.
-* Note that when you pass a new listener using `setStatusListener()`, it will activate once immediately so you can check in what state the Flushbar is.
+* Note that when you pass a new listener using `onStatusChanged`, it will activate once immediately so you can check in what state the Flushbar is.

 ```dart